Skip to main content

 Potential Inputs:

-- List of POA&M actions planned or in progress to address identified security and privacy weaknesses
+2. POA&Ms: provides a list of actions planned or in progress to address identified security and privacy weaknesses.

-- Cybersecurity Framework Profile outlining CMS’s cybersecurity goals and the standards, guidelines, and practices they have chosen to achieve those goals.
+6. Cybersecurity Framework Profile: outlines the organization’s cybersecurity goals and the standards, guidelines, and the practices they will implement from a cybersecurity framework to achieve those goals.

 Expected Outputs:

-- Security and privacy posture reports that summarize the system's security and privacy status, including the effectiveness of controls, any identified vulnerabilities, and the progress of remediation efforts.
+1. Security and privacy posture: reports that summarize the system's security and privacy status, including the effectiveness of controls, any identified vulnerabilities, and the progress of remediation efforts.
 The reports should highlight changes in the security and privacy posture since the last reporting period, providing a clear and up-to-date picture of the system's risk profile.

-- List of updated POA&Ms reflecting the latest progress on remediation efforts, including any newly completed actions and adjustments to ongoing or planned activities based on recent findings or changes in the risk landscape
+2. Generate a list of updated POA&Ms: reflecting the latest progress on remediation efforts, including any newly completed actions and adjustments to ongoing or planned activities based on recent findings or changes in the risk landscape.

 Cybersecurity Framework: N/A